knuesel/typst-minideck/notes.md

 * show rule for raw to split on some `pause` line and generate subslides, to allow using pause in e.g. codly and algorithmic

+* progress bar toggle

+## Waiting on typst improvements

+* make `alert` aware of context: use `c.inverted.alert` for standout slides

+* nicer formatting for bibliography

 # Document

 * how to get fira math light
 * changing slide title padding
+* bibliograpy with correct slide title and non-referenced elements
+* how to e.g. change page background, headings: make slide wrapper
+* page numbers in appendix unlike original metropolis: seems more useful that way

 # Readme updates: